Stealing Strangers' Stuff

 In Hawaii, there were more than 11,000 total burglaries for every 100,000 residents.
 Nevada and Alaska each had over 1,000, and New Mexico, Arizona, and Wyoming each had between 384 and 574 burglaries for every 100,000 residents.
 While residences were the most targeted location for these crimes, there were more than 78 burglaries each month for every 100,000 residents, adding up to over $180,000 in stolen valuables, on average.

 The most costly burglaries occurred at an unknown time of day, according to UCR data, implying whether the assailants broke in during daytime hours or evening hours was indiscernible.
 For burglaries that targeted both resident and nonresident buildings, those that occurred during daytime hours resulted in a higher loss than those that occurred at night.
-It does not hurt to follow these steps or invest in some security cameras to deter criminals from choosing your home or business.
+It does not hurt to invest in some security cameras to deter criminals from choosing your home or business.

 Your Security, Now